collectionsasdata/collectionsasdata.github.io/index.md

 ---
-This initiative is supported by the Institute of Museum and Library Services.
+This effort is supported by the Institute of Museum and Library Services.